Warner Music India

 Warner Music India (WMI) is a branch of the global music company Warner Music Group (WMG) focused on the Indian music market.
 It was officially launched in March 2020, by Jay Mehta.

 About

-Making moves in the Indian Music Scene, Warner Music India is a part of the global collective of music makers & music lovers under the larger Warner Music Group.
-With a vision to take the Indian sound global, Warner Music India is home to a heavily curated catalogue of diverse artists across genres, categories and voices.
-Drivers of the entertainment culture, our music holds authenticity, originality and creativity at its core, and speaks to a multitude of audiences that spans across all generations of listeners.
-WMI is also home to a growing label MAATI that is nurturing & creating iconic sounds and is on its way to produce some of the most eminent folk recordings.
+In the Indian music scene, Warner Music India is a part of the larger Warner Music Group.
+Their vision is to take the Indian sound global.
+Warner Music India is home to a curated catalogue of diverse artists across genres, categories and voices.
+The music promoted is intended to drive an entertainment culture, holding authenticity, originality and creativity at its core, speaking to a multitude of audiences that spans across all generations of listeners.
+WMI is also home to the label MAATI that is producing folk recordings.